 Use lavenders to create low borders for herb and rose gardens, along fence lines, paths or driveways.
 For an informal tapestry effect (ideal on a sloping site), cluster different lavender cultivars in varying shades of purple, blue, white or pink.

-The earliest and longest flowering lavenders belong to the Lavandula stoechas group of cultivars, variously known as winged lavender, topped lavender, Spanish lavender, French lavender, butterfly lavender, crowned lavender and rabbit ears.
+The earliest and longest flowering lavenders belong to the Lavandula stoechas group of cultivars, variously known as winged lavender, Spanish lavender, and French lavender.
 They commence flowering from mid winter through spring, some of them flowering for most of the year.
 Though not as frost hardy as the English lavenders, they are ideal for our warmer coastal climates.
 Wild Lavandula stoechas inhabits the rocky coastlines of Europe, particularly France.
 It was once used to dress war wounds and has a long history as a perfume for baths, because of its strong camphor-like fragrance.
 Try doing as the Romans did and add the flowers to your bath water.

-Exciting new stoechas lavenders are the ‘Ruffles’ lavenders from Australia and the NZ bred ‘Leigh’ series, as featured on page 4.
-The Ruffles collection, ‘Boysenberry Ruffles’, ‘Blueberry Ruffles’ and ‘Raspberry Ruffles’ are early and repeat flowering, with compact growth to 60cm tall by 80cm wide.
+The Ruffles collection, ‘Boysenberry’, ‘Blueberry’, ‘Raspberry’ and 'Vanillaberry'are early and repeat flowering, with compact growth to 60cm tall by 80cm wide.
 Chunky bracts are distinctively ruffled along their margins.
 Flowers sit just above the foliage offering extra tolerance to humid conditions.
-Lavender ‘With Love’ is another outstanding new variety, early flowering with bright pink flowers and superior disease resistance.

 Purchase young healthy plants, with bushy growth right to the base.
 With a string line as guide, space plants 30 to 40cm apart for stoechas varieties.
 Smaller growing summer lavenders (L. angustifolia types) are best planted 15 – 20cm apart.